JoshuaGrimstead/Coupled-Ice-Streams/README.md

 - Parallel Computing Toolbox (`parfor`, `parpool`) — for the parameter sweep and the Rosenstein grid

-The parameter sweep and the Lyapunov grid were run on an HPC cluster with 48.
+The parameter sweep and the Lyapunov grid were run on an HPC resource using 48 cores.
 Both call `parpool(48)`; reduce this to suit your machine.
 Everything else runs on a desktop.

 ---